ilie207/Library-System-Frontend/README.md

 ### Future Enhancements

-- Add email notifications for due dates and borrow confirmation
+- Add email notifications for due dates and borrow confirmation, to improve user engagement and communication.
+- Implement user account management and profile settings, to allow users to update personal information, and change passwords.
-- Implement book recommendations based on borrowing history
+- Implement book recommendations based on borrowing history, this will help users discover new books based on their reading preferences.
-- Integrate with external book databases for richer metadata
+- Integrate with external book databases for richer metadata, this will help students find books more easily.
-- Create a more comprehensive reporting system for librarians
+- Create a more comprehensive reporting system for librarians, to provide more detailed insights into library usage and book circulation, as well as new book additions or book removals.
-- Develop a fine management system for overdue books
+- Develop a fine management system for overdue books, to encourage timely returns and manage overdue fees.
-- Implement a book reservation feature for unavailable books
+- Implement a book reservation feature for unavailable books, this will allow users to reserve books that are currently fully borrowed.

 ---